arohner/lein-beandock/README.md

 Env is the name of an environment specified in :aws :beanstalk in your project.
 Version is a tag on the docker repo.
 If not specified, defaults to the latest tag of the project's docker repo, on the local machine.
 If the ["Image" "Name"] string in Dockerrun.aws.json contains $VERSION, i.e "foo/bar:$VERSION", it will be replaced with the image's tag when uploading.

+## Limitations

+Unlike lein-beanstalk, beandock will not create new EB environments (yet).

 ## License

 Copyright © 2015 Allen Rohner